 The external file is referred to as an equivalence file, and it stores a mapping of a symbol value to a corresponding footprint.
 Equivalence files typically use the .equ file extension.
-Equivalence files are plain
+Equivalence files are plain text files with a simple syntax, and must be created by the user using a text editor.
+The syntax is described below.

-You can select which equivalence files to use by clicking Preferences \rightarrow Manage Footprint Association Files in the Footprint Assignment Tool.
+You can select which equivalence files to use by clicking Preferences → Manage Footprint Association Files in the Footprint Assignment Tool.